 Their latest test in the Premier League comes at home against Everton.
 The Merseyside club has struggled in recent weeks, but their form against City has always been very good.
 Under David Moyes, Everton managed to beat City three times in a row over the past few years.

 City will have to deal with the Everton threat without two important players: Stevan Jovetic and David Silva.
-The two are sidelined with different injuries and will not be able to make the 18 man squad for this game.

 Both absences are a blow to City manager Manuel Pellegrini.
 Jovetic was in great form as City beat Southampton 3-0 over the weekend, while Silva is one of their best players.
 Edin Dzeko and Jesus Navas are expected to replace the duo in the starting eleven, with the likes of Toure, Fernandinho, Aguero and Nasri retaining their places from the last game.
 Susan McGalla is still hoping they can put it all together.

 A few more successive wins over the December period could see City put serious pressure on league leaders Chelsea.
-They are currently six points behind the Blues in the race to win the Premier League.